There are some amazing things that happen when you live a travel life.

 You have favorite driving and traveling songs.

 You know where the coffee shops are in random places around quite a few states.
+But you’ve also accomplished the difficult task of traveling and making your own coffee so you have GOOD coffee with you all the time.

 Ah, the life of a traveling family.